Medicinal Cannabis Doctors in Melbourne, Australia

 If our medical team determines that medicinal cannabis is a suitable treatment for you, we will apply for approval from the necessary authorities and your prescription can be dispensed.

 All our patients undergo strict monitoring to assess the outcome of treatment.
-Monitoring is done at approximately 1-2 monthly intervals.
+Monitoring is done regularly.

 NOTE: Consultation fees apply, please enquire when making an appointment.